 Google and Third-Party Tags Integration

-Secondly, this tag manager plugin integrates with Google and other third-party tags easily.
+Secondly, this tag manager plugin easily integrates with Google and other third-party tags.
 Lastly, it gives you peace of mind by executing other vital matters.
 These are the security features, error checking, and speedy tag loading.
 These functionalities help you save more time and work on other things to improve your website.

 The Key Features

-Actually, when it comes to features, this is one of the best Google Tag Manager WordPress Plugins.
+This is one of the best Google Tag Manager WordPress Plugins for features.
 You have full control over your tags.
-Also, you can also simplify everything, especially the tag deployment on AMP Sites.
+Also, you can simplify everything, especially the tag deployment on AMP Sites.